Cheltenham Festival form came to the fore on day two of the Cheltenham April Meeting as Golden Ace glided to an easy victory.

 Golden Ace is priced at 12/1 for next year’s Grade 1 Close Brothers Mares’ Hurdle with Lossiemouth, the most recent winner, at 3/1.

-Both Jade De Grugy and Brighterdaysahead, two horses she beat in the Grade 2 Ryanair Mares’ Novices’ Hurdle, have won Grade 1s since to frank the form, and although a step up in trip at next year’s Festival is likely, trainer Scott thinks she’ll be campaigned over two miles at the start of next season.
+Both Jade De Grugy and Brighterdaysahead, two horses she beat in the Grade 2 Ryanair Mares’ Novices’ Hurdle, have won Grade 1s since to frank the form.

-He said: “She has got a bit of turn of foot when she needs it, so if we brush her jumping up coming into next year, she could be competitive at the very top.
+He said: “She has got a good of turn of foot when she needs it, so if we brush her jumping up coming into next year, she could be competitive at the very top.

 “The quicker they go, the more she seems to be able to cope – when she’s good, she’s very good.